trevorhanus/hyperplans/README.md

 - typescript
 - tailwindcss for styling
 - postgres database
-- typeorm for orm
+- prisma
-- typeorm migrations for db changes
 - graphQL for api
 - rollbar for error handling and logging
-- plume and aws for deployment
+- pulumi and aws for deployment
 - nextauthjs for user authentication
 - authorization :: oso?
-- transactional emails
 - lambdas - scheduled jobs that do stuff